• Skip to primary navigation

 • Level the cake by cutting off any cake that is domed on top.

-• Cut a cake board so that it is 1/4 inch bigger on all sides of your cake.
+• Cut a cake board so that it is ¼ inch bigger on all sides of your cake.
 Set the cake on the board.
+I found it best to flip the cake upside down.
+That way I had a nice smooth surface to frost.

 Update: Sadly the Coconut Candy Melts are no longer available.
 You can make this frosting using white chocolate chips or white candy melts instead.
-You’ll probably want to add a teaspoon of coconut extract to enhance the coconut flavor.
-Or if you don’t like coconut, you skip it and swap out heavy whipping cream for the coconut milk.
+You'll probably want to add a teaspoon of coconut extract to enhance the coconut flavor.
+Or if you don't like coconut, you skip it and swap out heavy whipping cream for coconut milk.

 Coconut Frosting

 • Let sit in the microwave for 1 minute, then stir.
-Heat again on high for 25 seconds, let rest 1 minute, then stir.
+Heat again on high for 25 seconds, let rest for 1 minute, then stir.
+If not completely melted heat on high for 10-second increments, stirring after each until melted.

-• Pour powdered sugar, room temperature coconut milk, and butter into a mixing bowl.
+• Pour powdered sugar, room-temperature coconut milk, and butter into a mixing bowl.

 • Add the melted coconut candy melts, stir to combine, then beat on medium speed until the frosting becomes light and fluffy.
+If using white candy melts, add them, and stir, then add the coconut extract or flavoring.

 Note: If any of your ingredients are cold or the candy melts stick to the sides of your bowl, your candy melts can harden and form little hard bits in your frosting.
 Try to pour the candy melts into the ingredients so they don’t touch the sides.
 If you end up with hard bits in your frosting, gently warm it in the microwave to allow them to melt, then beat until fluffy.

-Frosting the cake:
+Frosting the cake

-• Frost cake immediately, reserving about 2 tablespoons of frosting for later.
-This frosting will become stiff quickly, so don’t dawdle.
+• Frost the cake immediately, reserving about 2 tablespoons of frosting for later.
+This frosting will become stiff quickly, so don't dawdle.

 You want a nice smooth surface on the cake.
 I used a Wilton Icing Smoother, and it worked great.
 I also filled a tall glass with hot water and dipped my metal spatula in the water, dried it, then spread it over the top and sides of the cake.
 The hot spatula slightly melted the frosting, smoothing it out nicely.